sinandredemption/zuuv/README.md

 ## Installation
 Windows and linux builds can be found in the `builds` directory.
 The Windows builds require the provided dll-file `mpir.dll` to be placed in the same folder as the executable.
+### Linux
+Linux build might require (mpir-3.0.0)[https://mpir.org/mpir-3.0.0.zip] library to be installed.
+1. Download and install mpir library: `wget https://mpir.org/mpir-3.0.0.zip`
+2. Navigate to mpir-3.0.0 folder and run `./configure --enable-cxx`.
+Install all the requirements with `sudo apt install <program>` in the case that `./configure` fails due to some missing program.
+3. Run `make install`

 ### Note on performance
 The program requires a minimum of four threads to run efficiently.
 I haven't personally tested it on a dual-core setup, but I would expect performance issues.
 After downloading, to check if everything is alright, do a quick continuant benchmark (option 4) to see if everything is running fine.